John Delany (luthier): Apprenticeship and early career: 1796–1810

-Partnership and later career: 1814–1838
+Partnership and later career: 1810–1838

-By 1814, Delany had moved his business to 31 Great Britain Street, where he would remain for the rest of his working life.
-During his lifetime, Delany established his reputation as a competent violin maker.
-According to Rev. William Meredith Morris, who published the book British Violin Makers, Delany's instruments were "well made" and produced a "clear and sweet tone".
-Delany was described by Rev. Father Greaven, an expert on 18th and 19th century Irish violin makers, as "a fine maker and a very erratic genius".
+In 1810, Delany either moved his business to 18 Great Britain Street, or the building that he had previously occupied (no. 17) was renumbered.
+Around this time, Delany published another music book for the German flute, titled The compleat tutor for the German flute containing the best and easiest instructions for learners to obtain a proficiency.
+This was also a reproduction of an earlier publication by John Simpson in 1746 which included Italian, English and Scotch tunes.
+Delany's publication also included Irish tunes.
+By 1814, Delany had moved premises to 31 Great Britain Street, where his business would remain for the rest of his working life.

 In 1821, Delany entered into a partnership with his nephew, Cornelius Gannon.
-Gannon was from a craftsmen family of carpenters, many of whom would go on to work in the famous Guinness Brewery.
+Gannon was from a craftsmen family of carpenters, many of whom would go on to work in the Guinness Brewery.
 Gannon's great-grandson, Cathal Gannon, would later become a renowned Irish harpsichord maker and fortepiano restorer.
 Delany later took on an apprentice named Daniel Compton.
 Delany died in 1838, at which time Compton was successor to the business and continued to operate out of 31 Great Britain Street.

+Style and technique

+Delany's style of violin making evolved throughout his career.
+Some of his earlier instruments were based on the Stainer model and have a dull brown varnish and wide F-holes with exaggerated styling, typical of the early Irish school.
+His later instruments were based on the Amati model, which his mentor, Perry, had adopted around the time of his apprenticeship.
+Perry is said to have studied directly from an Amati instrument lent to him by the Duke of Leinster.
+It is possible that Delany was also influenced by Panormo's style during his time spent working at the Perry firm, which was also of the Amati school.
+Delany's later violins tend to have a lighter golden brown varnish, probably influenced by Perry's later 'golden amber' violins, or that of Panormo's.
+Delany branded his instruments externally 'DELANY/DUBLIN' at the back below the button, a signature of the Irish school.

+According to Rev. William Meredith Morris, who published the book British Violin Makers, Delany's instruments were "well made" and produced a "clear and sweet tone".

 Labels

 Delany's instruments have become known for their unusual variety of labels, some of which are short, others long and expressive.
 His short labels typically follow the standard format of maker, place and year, for example: 'Made by John Delany, No.17 Britain Street, Dublin, 1808'.
-Delany's longer labels, on the other hand, express his strong sense of nationalism, typical of young Irishmen of the time.
-This was undoubtedly strengthened by the growing republican movement in 18th-century Ireland that culminated in the 1798 Rebellion, as well as potentially having family ties to the Parnells.
+Delany's longer labels, on the other hand, express his strong sense of nationalism.
 An example of one of his long labels, written the year after the 1798 Rebellion, reads:

 Another example of one of his long labels, commonly quoted in books, reads: